n0ts4d/n0ts4d/README.md

 - 👋 Hi, I’m NotSAD
 - 👀 I’m interested in fucking your mother
 - 🌱 I’m currently learning how to live with not being sad
-- 💞️ I’m looking to collaborate on thugger/sex
+- 💞️ I’m looking to collaborate on sex
-- 📫 How to reach me telegram.me/n0ts4d
+- 📫 How to reach me telegram.me/n0ts4d/